Haiti's cholera outbreak is still the worst in the world, the top U.N. envoy there said Monday.

 Honore also told the Security Council that major crime was down in 2013, with homicides dropping 21 percent and kidnappings down 53 percent from a year before.

-Explore further: UN chief names special advisor for Haiti cholera
+Explore further: Security Council urges UN to combat Haiti cholera